wlhlm/fc980c-controller/firmware/keyboards/leopold/fc980c/wlhlm/keymaps/actuation_point_example/readme.md

 ==============================================

-This keymap provides custom keycodes that allow adjusting the actuation point of the Topre switches of the FC980C.
+This keymap provides custom keycodes that allow adjusting the actuation point of the Topre switches on the FC980C.
 The keyboard comes with an actuation point predefined from the factory.
-This value will never be overwritten, rather QMK will store the custom actuation point value in its private EEPROM store which can easily be reset.
+This value will never be touched, rather QMK will store the custom actuation point value separetely so that it can easily be reset to the factory value.

 Actuation point adjustment keycodes
 -----------------------------------